Back to Blog

 Where does information originate?
 Who approves changes?
 Where can risk accumulate?
 Who must be consulted before commitments are made?

 In a small organization, process interaction often happens informally — through hallway conversations or urgent meetings.
+As the American Society for Quality notes, undocumented process dependencies are among the most common sources of quality escapes in growing manufacturing environments.

 But informal interaction does not scale.